 Swiss ETF issuer UBS Asset Management is the first promoter to see an environmental, social and governance (ESG) ETF surpass the €1bn in assets barrier within Europe.

-The UBS ETF MSCI World Socially Responsible UCITS ETF (WSRUSA) listed all the way back in July 2012, taking seven years to pull in €1bn Assets Under Management (AUM).
+The UBS ETF MSCI World Socially Responsible UCITS ETF (WSRUSA) listed all the way back in August 2011, taking eight years to pull in €1bn assets under management (AUM).

 WSRUSA’s objective is to deliver the performance of the MSCI World Socially Responsible 5% Issuer Capped index.
 The index includes companies which have a minimum ESG score as well as excluding any company whose products have a negative social or environmental impact.
 Its top holdings still include US giants Microsoft, Disney and Pepsi.